rakutentech/android-buildconfig/README.md

 # Android Documention Theme for Github Pages

 This is a Jekyll theme for GitHub Pages.
-It's intended to allow you to have published documentation for multiple versions of your a library.
-The viewer of the docs wiill be able to select which version they wish to view.
+It's intended to allow you to have published documentation for multiple versions of your library.
+The viewer of the docs will be able to select which version they wish to view.

 ## How to use